 Overall, misinformation is a huge problem for the world in the digital age and it seems like the problem is here to stay.
 If you become a smarter consumer of information, you would be able to remain ahead of your peers in the your ability to spot what is true or false.

-As we enter a new year and find ourselves back in Covid lockdown, it is a great time to think about the skills you could gain to set yourself up for a job.
+As we enter a new year, it is a great time to think about the skills you could gain to set yourself up for a job.

 Building a CV